-“Around a quarter of CEOs said they had already had to cancel or delay a key strategic initiative over the previous 12 months because the right people weren’t available to execute it,” the PwC report states.
+The reasons for this are multifaceted, but the consequences are glaringly simple: Talent shortages put the brakes on business growth.
+As reported by PwC, “Around a quarter of CEOs said they had already had to cancel or delay a key strategic initiative over the previous 12 months because the right people weren’t available to execute it”.

-Two drivers behind the talent shortage in the accounting industry are technology and more discerning talent.
+There are two primary drivers behind today’s talent shortage in the accounting industry specifically: Technology and New Needs.

-Technology.
-Back in the day, the top requirement for a job in finance was the ability to crunch numbers.
-Advances in technology has changed that.
+Back in the day, the top requirement for a job in finance was the ability to crunch numbers; technological advances have changed that.

 Advances in technology have changed the talent landscape in terms of the skills employers are seeking in candidates, such as data analytics.